Revival of the Hebrew language: Hebrew and Yiddish

 Throughout all periods, Hebrew signified for both its proponents and detractors the antithesis of Yiddish.
 Against the exilic Yiddish language stood revived Hebrew, the language of Zionism, of grassroots pioneers, and above all, of the transformation of the Jews into a Hebrew nation with its own land.
-Yiddish was degradingly referred to as a jargon, and its speakers encountered harsh opposition, which finally led to a Language War between Yiddish and Hebrew.
+Yiddish was degradingly referred to as a jargon, and its speakers encountered harsh opposition, which finally led to a "language war" between Yiddish and Hebrew.

-Nonetheless, some linguists, such as Ghil'ad Zuckermann believe that "Yiddish is a primary contributor to Israeli Hebrew because it was the mother tongue of the vast majority of language revivalists and first pioneers in Eretz Yisrael at the crucial period of the beginning of Israeli Hebrew".
-According to Zuckermann, although the revivalists wished to speak Hebrew with Semitic grammar and pronunciation, they could not avoid the Ashkenazi mindset arising from their European background.
+Nonetheless, some linguists, such as Ghil'ad Zuckermann controversially assert that "Yiddish is a primary contributor to Israeli Hebrew because it was the mother tongue of the vast majority of language revivalists and first pioneers in Eretz Yisrael at the crucial period of the beginning of Israeli Hebrew".
+According to Zuckermann, although the revivalists wished to speak Hebrew with Semitic grammar and pronunciation, they could not avoid the Ashkenazi conventions arising from their European background.
 He argues that their attempt to deny their European roots, negate diasporism and avoid hybridity (as reflected in Yiddish) failed.
 "Had the language revivalists been Arabic-speaking Jews (e.g. from Morocco), Israeli Hebrew would have been a totally different language—both genetically and typologically, much more Semitic.
 The impact of the founder population on Israeli Hebrew is incomparable with that of later immigrants."

 First Aliyah (1882–1903)

 With the rise of Jewish nationalism in 19th-century Europe, Eliezer Ben-Yehuda was captivated by the innovative ideas of Zionism.
 At that time, it was believed that one of the criteria needed to define a nation worthy of national rights was its use of a common language spoken by both the society and the individual.
 On 13 October 1881, while in Paris, Ben-Yehuda began speaking Hebrew with friends in what is believed to be the first modern conversation using the language.
 Later that year, he made aliyah and came to live in Jerusalem.

 In Jerusalem, Ben-Yehuda tried to garner support for the idea of speaking Hebrew.
 He determined that his family would only speak Hebrew, and raised his children to be native Hebrew speakers.
 His first child, a son named Itamar Ben-Avi, who was born in Jerusalem on 31 July 1882, became the first native speaker of Modern Hebrew.
-Ben-Yehuda attempted to convince other families to do so as well, founded associations for speaking Hebrew, began publishing the Hebrew newspaper HaZvi, and for a short while taught at Hebrew schools, for the first time making use of the method of "Hebrew in Hebrew".
+Ben-Yehuda attempted to convince other families to do so as well, founded associations for speaking Hebrew, began publishing the Hebrew newspaper HaZvi, and for a short while taught at Hebrew schools.
 In 1889, there were plays in Hebrew and schools teaching children to speak Hebrew.
 Ben-Yehuda's efforts to persuade Jewish families to use only Hebrew in daily life at home met very limited success.
 According to Ben-Yehuda, ten years after his immigration to Palestine, there were only four families in Jerusalem that used Hebrew exclusively.
 According to the Hashkafa newspaper, there were ten such families in 1900.